-On Pro Tools|HD and Pro Tools|24 MIX systems (Pro Tools 6.x only) and Pro Tools LE systems, plug-ins can be inserted or removed during playback, with the following restrictions:
+On Pro Tools|HD and Pro Tools LE systems, plug-ins can be inserted or removed during playback, with the following restrictions:

-- Plug-ins cannot be inserted or removed during recording (Pro Tools 6.x only). - A plug-in cannot be dragged to a different insert location during playback or recording.
-Stop playback to do this. - Plug-ins that change a track's format (a monoto-stereo plug-in, for example) cannot be inserted or removed during playback.
-Stop playback to do this. - Plug-ins that contain automation cannot be removed during playback.
-Stop playback to do this. - Playback must be stopped when enabling plug-in controls for automation. - Side-chain inputs cannot be created during playback.
+- Plug-ins cannot be inserted or removed during recording. - A plug-in cannot be dragged to a different insert location during playback or recording.
+Stop playback to do this.

+• Plug-ins that change a track's format (a monoto-stereo plug-in, for example) cannot be inserted or removed during playback.
+Stop playback to do this.

+• Plug-ins that contain automation cannot be removed during playback.
+Stop playback to do this.

+• Playback must be stopped when enabling plug-in controls for automation.

+• Side-chain inputs cannot be created during playback.
 Stop playback to do this.